Politics of the United Kingdom in the 19th century

 The politics of the United Kingdom in the 19th century describes the parliamentary-cabinet system of the United Kingdom of Great Britain and Ireland, (Note: The beginnings of the Irish Parliament date back to the late 15th century.
 It could only convene with the king's consent.
 The legislative system was subordinated to the English one.
 In 1536, the parliament recognized King Henry VIII Tudor as the head of the Irish Church (in 1541, he became the King of Ireland, as did his successors).
 At the same time, a viceroy of Ireland was appointed.
 Until the end of the 18th century, the Irish Parliament was represented solely by Anglicans.
 It consisted of the House of Commons, which had 300 members, and the House of Lords, which was composed of several dozen peers (their number underwent continuous changes – they constituted about 50% of the members of the House) and Anglican bishops, forming the second elite group of the higher authority.
 The term of office in parliament was not specified.
 Its members took an oath in which they officially condemned and questioned the dogma of transubstantiation.
 The electoral system in Ireland was based on rotten boroughs.
 On 2 July 1800, the English Parliament passed the Act of Union, confirmed by the Irish Parliament on 1 August.
 The Union came into effect on 1 January 1801.
 The Irish agreed to a political union on the condition of equal rights for Catholics and Protestants.
 However, the promises were not kept, due to the resistance of King George III and English parliamentarians.
 Under this agreement, the United Kingdom of Great Britain and Ireland was established.
 Wales and Scotland were simultaneously included in the United Kingdom (since 1707).
 The Irish were allocated 132 seats in the British Parliament, with 100 seats in the House of Commons and 32 seats in the House of Lords.
 At the same time, the Churches were merged: the Irish with the Anglican Church.) shaped in the 19th century by constitutional conventions.

 The United Kingdom is a parliamentary monarchy.
 In this country, there is no conventionally understood written constitution to this day, in other words: a formal constitution, as is the case in other countries.
 Instead of one document, there are a number of norms called constitutional conventions, or the constitution in a material sense.
 The doctrine of parliamentary sovereignty applies.
 The highest rank is held by statutes, which determine, among other things, the role of local government in society.
 In reality, the British government has freedom in shaping the structure and functioning of public administration bodies.
 The structure of local government was initiated by a series of statutes in the 19th century.

 Political reforms

 Sources of constitutional law

-The United Kingdom does not have a written constitution to this day.
+The United Kingdom does not have a written constitution.
 In the 19th century, sources of constitutional law in the United Kingdom included: